-The City of Miami Beach has a total of $110,000 in grants available to non-profit organizations.
 The Miami Beach Rising Above grants were created with the goal of promoting sustainability, environmental stewardship and conservation.
-The application period will be open until August 20th at 5pm.

 Local non-profit organizations are encouraged to apply for projects and programs with an emphasis on the environment including: